infostellarinc/stellarstation-api/integration-tests/java/README.md

 ### Run tests
-You can run tests at the top directory with the following command.
+You can run tests from the top level directory with the following command.

 ```bash
 $ ./gradlew integration-tests:java:test